CP1404/Practicals/prac_01/README.md

 instead of trying to do all of this in one go.
 There are two subsections - *practice*, with easier questions for you to get more... practice
 and *extension*, with harder questions for you to stretch yourself.

-Save each program in a different file within the `prac_01` folder.

 ## Practice